ASKurz/Experimental-design-and-the-GLMM/sketches/Coker-et-al--2009-.md

 There are a handful of different models we might use to analyze these data.
 We’ll consider three.
-In all cases, we’ll model the behavioral counts with the Poisson likelihood.
-As the data are in the long format with respect to the behavior types, the model will be multilevel in that behavioral counts will be nested within the three levels of `behavior`.
+In all cases, we’ll model the behavioral counts with the Poisson likelihood, which is canonical for unbounded counts.
+As the data are in the long format with respect to the `behavior` types, the model will be multilevel in that behavioral counts will be nested within the three levels of `behavior`.

 The first model will be the unconditional growth model